CS5008Fall2025/midterm-report-AliyaSalmanova1/Report.md

 n=40 ops = 102,334,154), while iterative and DP are linear.

 The results we get also depends on what we count as an operation, meaning where we are incrementing the operations count.
-In the dynamic programming solution, we are not incrementing the operations count when the function is being called for the n where fib of n has already been calculated and just returning a value from our array.
+In the dynamic programming solution, we are not incrementing the operations count when fib(n) is being called for n values for which the result has already been calculated and it just returns a value from our array.
 If we were, it would count as more operations.

 ### Recursive Versions